 The basics: The organization awards $1,000 scholarships to U.S. military service members (active duty/veterans) and spouses of service members who are working towards the completion of higher education degrees.

 Details: 50 scholarships in the amount of $1,000 will be offered to active-duty service members, veterans, military spouses and military kids.

 Who’s eligible: Spouses and children of enlisted Coast Guard members, children of fallen Coast Guard members, and enlisted Coast Guard members.

-Details: There are several scholarships opportunities available based on eligibility.
+Details: There are several scholarship opportunities available based on eligibility.
 Visit their website for more information.